Quickstart

 bash

-Start with a greeting — "hey Ana" — so the agent loads your project context before you describe the work.
+Start with a greeting — "hey Ana" — so the agent loads your project context before you describe the work. ana run dispatches to your configured platform: Claude Code projects start the Claude Code agents, and Codex projects open Codex with generated agent instructions.

 Ana investigates the codebase, surfaces tradeoffs, and writes a scope.
 You can scope several work items before building any of them — each runs through the pipeline independently.
 When you're ready to build, open a new terminal for each pipeline agent — agents must start fresh without state from previous runs: